CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 * Sensitive Data Apply (*pilot phase*): promotes data reuse allowing data owners to manage access to published datasets via a simple user interface.

+In this manual you can find an overview of each service's key features and limitations, step-by-step instructions and video tutorials (specific sections are marked as *advanced* if technical expertise are required) and quick solutions in the troubleshooting table.
+In addition, guidance for accessing the services and permission management is provided based on the data type and the legal bases for data processing.

 ## Compliance with data protection regulations